Senior Years at Lewo

 Excellence in academic results has long been established as a CBHS hallmark.
 From its establishment to the present day, the School has always produced high academic achievers.

-In 2019 the Dux of the School received an ATAR of 98.35 and 49 students appeared on the NESA Distinguished Achievers List.
+In 2020 the Dux of the School received an ATAR of 99.7 with four students being named All Rounders for achieving the highest band possible in all their units of study.
+A further 23 students appeared on the NESA Distinguished Achievers List.
 CBHS Lewisham achieved a B6 or E4 in 20 different subjects across a range of Key Learning Areas including Advanced English, Extension Mathematics, Chemistry, Studies of Religion and Engineering.

 92% of CBHS students who applied to university have been offered a place in courses ranging from Bio-Medicine, Business, Engineering and Law, with a number on scholarships.
 Those who did not apply to university have used their Vocational Education Training to undertake apprenticeships and paid work in construction, plumbing, electrical, fitness and hospitality.
 Additionally, two students are now training to be pilots with QANTAS and Jetstar.